security system based on

 The device alerts with icons and a sound when the limit braking distance is less than that set in the vehicle.
 The Driver has a screen that emits alert sounds and shows icons with the different situations described simultaneously:

 vehicle distance, speed limit sign, pedestrian collision warning, DSM alarm, etc.

 The ADAS System uses a front camera and an AI processor that collects the camera images and processes them to predict risk situations and generate an alert on the small R-Watch mounted on the dashboard, which shows the nature of the danger detected in screen and emits an acoustic alert.

-The AZIMUT BUS BRAIN platform allows efficient management of all the information generated by the different security systems installed in the vehicle, on the routes and in the entire fleet.
+The AZIMUT BUS BRAIN platform allows you to efficiently manage all the information generated by the different safety systems installed in the vehicle, on the routes and throughout the fleet.

 The platform is designed to improve service efficiency and improve safety on board, according to the real demands of the service in terms of driver behavior.

 Information technology equipment Radio disturbance characteristics Limits and methods of measurement